 Street ArtBack to Top of List

 One of our favorite things to share is the ever-growing collection of street art in Phoenix.
-While work by many talented artists decorates the streets of our city, in 2020 two noteworthy pieces have added Black narratives to the landscape.
+While work by many talented artists decorates the streets of our city, countless noteworthy pieces have added Black narratives to the landscape in the past couple years.

 As part of Black History Month, nearly 30 walls in downtown and central Phoenix received meaningful makeovers.
 For each day in February, a mural celebrating Black heroes, icons, activists, athletes, musicians and more, was added to the city's vibrant collection of street art.
 Check out our guide to this collection of work and head out on a self-guided mural tour.